Good living starts with home.

 The Bed & Breakfast is a unique home where adults with diverse abilities can stay and enjoy a vacation in a home-away-from-home atmosphere.

 ILHS contracts home share providers to offer residential options which include a variety of living arrangements supporting adults with diverse abilities to live in a home environment that caters to their specific lifestyle preferences and unique needs.

 History of Independent Living Housing Society of Greater Victoria

-The Independent Living Housing Society was founded in 1976 by a group of people who lived at the Gorge Road Hospital in its Extended Care Unit.
+The Independent Living Housing Society of Greater Victoria was founded in 1976 by a group of people who lived at the Gorge Road Hospital in its Extended Care Unit.
 They shared the desire to live a more independent lifestyle free of institutional constraints, and had a meeting to discuss new and innovative housing options.
 Out of those people, four decided that they were compatible and could live together.
 They were also willing to take responsibility for hiring and firing care workers, looking after the physical maintenance of a house, and paying the rent, utilities, and their household expenses.
 A renovated, wheelchair-modified house in the Swan Lake area was purchased and the first Individuals moved in on May 25th, 1976.
 In 1978, a second home was opened in the Tillicum area.
 It was a newly constructed home designed specifically to address the needs of Individuals with diverse physical, mental, or multiple challenges.

-CARF Accreditation was awarded to Independent Living Housing Society in 2008 for the provisions of programs and services in our homes.
+CARF Accreditation was first awarded to the Independent Living Housing Society of Greater Victoria in 2008 for the provisions of programs and services in our homes.